 Often, the reason for your trigger finger injury can be no fault of your employer.
 However, if it has not complied with legal health and safety protocol then it could have acted negligently in relation to your injury.

-Because powerful tools in the workplace can often cause the condition it is important that employers recognise that employees need to have regular breaks from repetitive tasks and that all tools are maintained correctly.
+Powerful tools in the workplace can often cause the condition.
+Because of this, it is important that employers recognise that employees need to have regular breaks from repetitive tasks.
+They should also make sure that they properly maintain all tools.

-Sufferers can end being unable to grip objects which can be very debilitating in many aspects of everyday life e.g. holding a pen or fastening belts and buckles.
-Other effects can mean sleepless nights for some.
+Sufferers can end being unable to grip objects which can be very debilitating in many aspects of everyday life.
+For example, you struggle to hold a pen or fasten belts and buckles.
+Some people experience sleeping difficulties because of their injury.

 Sometimes the effects of this kind of Work Related Upper Limb Disorder can mean that you have had to have some time off work.
-If this is you and you have encountered a loss of earnings as a result then this could be reimbursed in your compensation claim.
+If you have encountered a loss of earnings after taking time off, this could be reimbursed in your compensation claim.

 A trigger finger compensation claim will factor in the pain and suffering you have undergone; this could be long or short-term effects.
-If you experience ongoing pain or have had to have surgery in an attempt to correct or ease the symptoms of your condition then you compensation amount will be higher.
+If you experience ongoing pain or have had to have surgery in an attempt to correct or ease the symptoms of your condition, your compensation amount will be higher.

-In all cases, it must be proven that your accident exists because of the negligence of someone else, in more trigger finger cases, this is down to employers.
+In all cases, you must be able to prove that your injury exists because of the negligence of someone else.
+In more trigger finger cases, it is usually an employer that has been negligent.

 At First Personal Injury we are experienced in dealing with accidents at work and industrial injuries.
 Our team will be able to advise you on all aspects of your injury claim.
 Please call us on 0800 808 9740 and we can take some information and advise further on whether we can help you in making a claim for compensation.